Ahmedmostafa2000/mask_detection_model/readme.md

 ## model:
 - I used ResNet 50 and finetuned it after removing the last sofmax layer
-- I added one more layer with two classes ["without_mask","withmask"]
+- I added one more layer for two classes ["without_mask","withmask"]
 - I used image data generator class in my model with no augmentation (I will maybe apply augmentation and see the difference)

 ## results: